astreum/whitepaper/README.md

 Ethereum introduces a new state model and turing complete scripting capability enabling the creation of decentralized applications.

-Astreum is a next generation blockchain for apps, storage and compute.
+This paper introduces a next generation blockchain for apps, storage and compute.

 - apps: decentralized applications
 - storage: distributed storage